 Service Animals for Lung Disease

 Living with a chronic health condition, such as lung disease, can be physically debilitating.
 For some people, their lung disease inhibits them from enjoying their daily activities.
 Sometimes people might even feel lonely, angry or afraid.
 However, with some lifestyle modifications, such as healthy eating habits and exercise, living your life is possible.
-Because animals are used to help people in a variety of ways, the Lung Institute wanted to take a look at the benefits of animal-assisted therapy and service animals for lung disease.
+Because animals are used to help people in a variety of ways, the Lung Health Institute wanted to take a look at the benefits of animal-assisted therapy and service animals for lung disease.

 What are service animals?